 1. Into The Breach

 In a perfect world, something will come along and handily leapfrog this turn-based mechs vs giganto-beasts follow-up to FTL, but in terms of what strategy game we would go out and tell almost anyone to go out and play right now?
-There is no other answer.
+There is no other answer - especially with the recent addition of its free Advanced Edition update.
 Into The Breach throws out every millilitre of superfluous strategy bathwater without losing even a single bit of baby in the process.
 It asks you to focus only on the most immediate problem to hand: your guys are there, the acid-spitting enemy is there, a skyscraper full of helpless civilians is there: what are you gonna do, hotshot?

 Every.
 Single.
 Action counts in Into The Breach.
 Failing to do something useful with one of your three units almost always spells doom.
 The adjective to beat for Into The Breach is 'elegant', but maybe that makes it sound cold and distant.
 Only the opposite is true: it rings high drama out of every movement, and it does so while having the confidence to leave your imagination to fill in the gaps left by its 2D, minimally-animated presentation.
 To show anything else would take time, and taking time would only make it baggy, and it is precisely because Into The Breach is not baggy in the slightest that it feels like such a (currently) final word on how to make a turn-based strategy game.